-Shopping in a brick-and-mortar store during the pandemic may not be a safe option, but an eCommerce online store can help customers through a last mile delivery service.
+Shopping in a brick-and-mortar store during the pandemic or recession of 2022 may not be a safe option, but an eCommerce online store can help customers through a last-mile delivery software.
 It is the last phase of the entire delivery process, where the product reaches a customer’s doorstep from a distribution hub.

-Modern-day customers are getting increasingly sophisticated in their demand from the last mile services.
+Modern-day customers are getting increasingly sophisticated in their demand for last-mile services.
 According to McKinsey, 20 to 25% of consumers will pick same-day delivery over a standard delivery if available at lower prices.

 Simultaneously, the actual volume of instant deliveries stands at 1% of total last mile deliveries due to extra cost.
 So, it becomes essential for eCommerce businesses to control last mile delivery costs to ensure lower prices of services like instant deliveries.